podfm/.github/profile/README.md

-# Pod FM
+# Grand Ambitions

-This organization is set up to explore different technologies for building a podcast app.
+This organization is set up to explore different technologies for building applications.

 ## Frontend